blacklane/jvm-source-guidelines/README.md

 - Field/property notation: **None** (don't use the _`m`_ prefix as seen in Hungarian notation)

     - ```java
-      String mName; // NICE
+      String name; // NICE
-      String name; // NOT NICE
+      String mName; // NOT NICE
       ```

 - Maximum joined blank lines: **1**.
     - In general, don't use unnecessary line breaks.
 Only use line breaks to separate code blocks or logical code groups
-- For tests annotated with `@Test`, don't use the `test` prefix in function name as it is unnecessary
+- For tests annotated with `@Test`, don't use the `test` prefix in the function name as it is unnecessary
 - Don't use any abbreviations.
 All declarations should be simple and clear:

     - ```java
-      LinearLayout llMain;                 // NICE
+      LinearLayout mainContainer;          // NICE
-      LinearLayout mainContainer;          // NOT NICE
+      LinearLayout llMain;                 // NOT NICE
       ```

     - ```kotlin
-      lateinit var txtName: TextView;      // NICE
+      lateinit var nameTextView: TextView; // NICE
-      lateinit var nameTextView: TextView; // NOT NICE
+      lateinit var txtName: TextView;      // NOT NICE
       ```

 - For single short annotations, write them in line with the function/method or field/parameter declaration: